 For rarer specimens, you can try the seed exchange at the North American Lily Society (NALS), your local garden club, horticultural schools, or wildflower centers as potential sources for bulb or seed.

 A Note of Caution

-All parts of the lily, including the pollen, is extremely toxic to cats.
+All parts of the lily, including the pollen, are extremely toxic to cats.
 Contact your veterinarian immediately if you suspect that your cat has ingested any part of the plant.

 Hybrids and Species: The Nine Divisions